 How is Radiotherapy Administered?

+Here at VCA Palm Beach Veterinary Specialists, we are very happy to announce the installation of our new radiation therapy unit, a state-of-the-art Varian 2100 EX Linear Accelerator, which is equipped with a 120 MLC (multi-leaf collimator).
 With our new radiation unit, we now have the ability to deliver radiation using the advanced radiation technique termed IMRT (Intensity Modulated Radiation Therapy).
-IMRT creates a homogenous dose distribution within the tumor, and also rapid dose fall-off from the tumor to the healthy surrounding tissue; therefore, improving avoidance of the critical normal tissues.
+IMRT creates a homogenous dose distribution within the tumor, and also rapid dose fall-off from the tumor to the healthy surrounding tissue; therefore improving avoidance of the critical normal tissues.
 With this advanced radiation therapy technique, we are able to provide treatments with lessened side effects and potentially improved overall tumor control.
-In addition, VCA Northwest Veterinary Specialists is a leader among animal hospitals nationally to offer advanced stereotactic radiation therapy (SRT) to treat tumors in dogs and cats.
-SRT involves much higher doses of radiation over the course of a few days and is better able to exclude the surrounding normal tissues than conventional radiation therapy.

 Radiation therapy is administered in multiple treatments known as fractions.
 Each treatment is a fraction of the total dose prescribed for a particular patient.
 Fractionation reduces the severity of side effects to normal cells, enhances the killing effect on cancer cells, and allows a higher total dose to be given.
 Higher total dose will typically lead to more cancer killing but, unfortunately, can also increase risks for side effects to normal cells.
 Depending on the specific cancer type, its location and outcome related goals, your veterinary oncologist will assist you in determining which total dose and fractionation protocol best meets the needs for you and your pet.